Ad Blocker Detected

 At last, to confirm whether the inhibition of cell proliferation observed in the colorectal cancer cell lines is due to apoptosis or not, researchers had analyzed the cell-cycle arrest and apoptosis during which they found that ergosterol peroxide-induced subG1 arrest in all the colorectal cancer cell lines.

-This result confers that the ergosterol peroxide is the one which causes apoptosis in the CRC cell lines by inducing the expression of the poly (ADP-Ribose) polymerase (PARP) and caspase-3.
+This result confers that the ergosterol peroxide is the one that causes apoptosis in the CRC cell lines by inducing the expression of the poly (ADP-Ribose) polymerase (PARP) and caspase-3.
 Caspase-3 activated by the ergosterol peroxide helps to cleave the PARP leading to the cell cycle arrest and apoptosis.

 The researchers also observed that ergosterol peroxide on colorectal cancer cell lines had reduced the expression of β-catenin leading to the reduced level of expression of c-Myc, cyclin D1, and CDK-8.
-While in the case of the AOM/DSS-induced adenocarcinoma mouse model, ergosterol peroxide treatment had caused well preservation of the crypt structure and also improved the histological features as compared to that of the mouse model without ergosterol peroxide treatment.
+While in the case of the AOM/DSS-induced adenocarcinoma mouse model, ergosterol peroxide treatment had caused the good preservation of the crypt structure and also improved the histological features as compared to that of the mouse model without ergosterol peroxide treatment.
 This revealed the ergosterol peroxide treatment doesn’t affect the tumor incident but tends to suppress the tumor growth in the colon of the AOM/DSS-treated mouse.

 Reference: Journal of Ethnopharmacology

-Article doi: 10.1016/j.jep.2015.07.030
+Article DOI: 10.1016/j.jep.2015.07.030